-MGMT 419 SEMINAR IN HUM RESOURCE MGMT (3.00): An in-depth analysis of current challenges to human resource managers in small to multinational organizations.
-Cases and simulations are integral aspects of the learning experience. prerequisite: MGMT 315 the impact of quality on organizational productivity; measures of output performance; and benchmarking. prerequisite: MGMT 339 / Merrick School of Business student or by permission of the instructor
+MGMT 419 SEMINAR IN HUM RESOURCE MGMT (3.00): An in depth analysis of current challenges to human resource managers in small to multinational organizations.
+Cases and simulations are integral aspects of the learning experience. prerequisite: MGMT 315

 MGMT 425 EMPLOYEE AND LABOR RELATIONS (3.00): An analysis of the history and development of the American labor movement.
 Emphasis is placed on labor legislation and present practices in contract negotiations, analysis and administration.
 An overview of international labor issues is provided.
 Prerequisite: MGMT 315 / Merrick School of Business student or by permission of the instructor.